Scan time: 2-3 minutes / Read time: 3-5 minutes

 Sunday issue: 800 words, one prompt to try tonight, sent at 7am ET.

-LinkedIn post: hook plus 4 short paragraphs plus a soft call to action.
+LinkedIn post: a hook plus 4 short lines plus a soft ask.
 Tuesday and Thursday.

-🤖 Step 3 — Assign each step to a system, an AI, or a person.
+🤖 Step 3 — Give each step to a system, an AI, or a person.

 Rohan assigns each step in his Notion doc.

-Image creation — a saved prompt plus an image-gen tool, runs in 2 minutes.
+Image — a saved prompt plus an image tool, runs in 2 minutes.

-Reply triage — Claude drafts replies, Rohan approves in 10 minutes.
+Reply triage — Claude drafts the replies, Rohan approves in 10 minutes.

-After one pass, his week stops running on willpower.
+After one pass, his week stops depending on him forcing himself.

-The prompt below will turn your one-person newsletter into a mapped journey.
+The prompt below turns your one-person newsletter into a mapped journey.

 You just tell it your current Sunday-to-Sunday workflow.

-🧸 System + identify who does it = a newsletter that ships when you're at the beach.
+🧸 System + owners = a newsletter that ships when you're at the beach.

 🏄♀️ The prompt